doug-moen/openscad2/future/Plan.md

 where the bad code is located.
 Ideally, the GUI will highlight the bad token in red.
 From the command line, error messages indicate filename:linenumber:column of the bad code.

+## Phase 2: Overrides and Mixins
+The new Parser and Semantic Analyzer are implemented.
+The `include <file>` statement reads the file, analyzes it, issues warnings and errors, before the contents are interpolated into the including script.
+Mixin script files, `override` and `overlay <file>` are implemented.
+Lazy evaluation of objects eliminates some problems and bugs related to the ordering of definitions when a definition is overridden.
+This is still an "OpenSCAD1" with 3 namespaces, and there are no object or mixin values, but much of the groundwork required for the single namespace is now in place.

-## Phase 2: Minimum Viable Product for First Class Functions
+## Phase 3: Minimum Viable Product for First Class Functions
 How small a subset of the new language do we need to support in order to get first class functions?

 My initial thought is that the unified namespace is required.